Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Introduction

 Struyve stresses that global and local gauge symmetries are to be treated differently only in the presence of \textit{boundary conditions}.
-If there are no boundary conditions, then both local and global gauge transformations lead to a breakdown of determinism, and both should be considered unphysical according to this definition of `gauge'.
+If there are no boundary conditions, then both local and global gauge transformations lead to a breakdown of determinism in the same way, and both should be considered unphysical according to this definition of `gauge'.
 This raises the following question: why should a reformulation of the Higgs mechanism in terms of fields that are invariant under local, but not global, gauge transformations be called gauge-invariant?
 Does this not suffer from the same conceptual issues pointed out in \autocite{lyreDoesHiggsMechanism2008}?
 In fact, \autocite{friederichGaugeSymmetryBreaking2013} discusses the spontaneous breaking of various remnant global gauge symmetries and points out that they do not match up with actual phase transitions, rendering it difficult to interpret the Higgs mechanism in that way.
-Thus it may be more promising to attempt to rid the Higgs mechanism of SSB altogether. \\ \\ (ii) {\it The Higgs field sliding down a potential: no SSB.} This approach is advocated by \autocite{berghoferGaugeSymmetriesSymmetry2023}.\endnote{See also \autocite{massonRemarkSpontaneousSymmetry2010,fournelGaugeInvariantComposite2014,francoisArtificialSubstantialGauge2019,attardDressingFieldMethod2018,zajacDressingFieldMethod2023}.} They use the dressing field method (DFM), with a dressing field built from the polar decomposition of the Higgs field, to rewrite the Abelian Higgs and electroweak Lagrangians in terms of {\it gauge-invariant dressed fields}.
+Thus it may be more promising to attempt to rid the Higgs mechanism of SSB altogether. \\ \\ (ii) {\it The Higgs field sliding down a potential: no SSB.} This approach is advocated by \autocite{berghoferGaugeSymmetriesSymmetry2023},\endnote{See also \autocite{massonRemarkSpontaneousSymmetry2010,fournelGaugeInvariantComposite2014,francoisArtificialSubstantialGauge2019,attardDressingFieldMethod2018,zajacDressingFieldMethod2023}.} and was also discussed in Section 4.2 of \autocite{struyveGaugeInvariantAccounts2011a} and originally by Higgs himself \autocite{higgsSpontaneousSymmetryBreakdown1966}.
+Berghofer et al. use the dressing field method (DFM), with a dressing field built from the polar decomposition of the Higgs field, to rewrite the Abelian Higgs and electroweak Lagrangians in terms of {\it gauge-invariant dressed fields}.
 Since the dressed fields are gauge-invariant, there can be no gauge symmetry breaking, and the Higgs mechanism must be interpreted by way of the Higgs field sliding down its potential $V\colon\R^+\to\R$, which in this approach only takes strictly positive values as its input (i.e.~the Higgs field is not permitted to vanish anywhere: and recall that the Higgs potential only depends on the modulus of the Higgs field).
 These ideas can be generalized to perturbative quantum field theory (QFT) through the Fröhlich-Morchio-Strocchi (FMS) approach \autocite{frohlichHiggsPhenomenonSymmetry1980,frohlichHiggsPhenomenonSymmetry1981}, in which $n$-point functions of gauge-invariant composite fields are expressed in terms of $n$-point functions of the elementary fields.
 It can then be shown that quantities like gauge boson masses agree on either side of this expression, i.e.~for the gauge-invariant composite fields and gauge-dependent elementary fields \autocite{maasBroutEnglertHiggs2019,maasFrohlichMorchioStrocchiMechanismUnderestimated2023}.\\